zensonic/AZ-301-MicrosoftAzureArchitectDesign/Instructions/AZ-301T02_Lab_Mod03_Deploying Configuration Management solutions to Azure.md

 1. In the list of DSC nodes, verify that the Linux virtual machine has the **Compliant** status.

+    > **Note**: You may need to wait for up to 30 minutes for the new status to be updated.

 > **Review**: In this exercise, you created a PowerShell DSC configuration and applied the configuration to a Linux virtual machine.